Share a Google Doc with a Non-Google User

 To change the settings, open your document and click Share on the top right.
 Under the section titled “Specific people can access,” click Change.

-When you look at the revision history for your document, people who have edited it without signing in are titled anonymous, and can choose an avatar to differentiate themselves if multiple anonymous users are working on the document at the same time.
+When you look at the revision history for your document, people who have edited it without signing in are titled anonymous; they can choose an avatar to differentiate themselves if multiple anonymous users are working on the document at the same time.

 The benefit of this method is that people who do not have a Google account can edit the document without having to log in.

 The downside (and cautionary statement!) is that if this link gets into the wrong hands, your document can be viewed AND edited without a username to be held accountable for the changes.
 If you’ve sent the link to multiple people, you also can’t be sure which user made which change.

 However, at any time, you can go back into the sharing settings and revoke access by choosing specific people in the sharing settings dialog.

 3. Ask the user to create a Google Account.

 If the user doesn’t already have a Google user account, you can ask them to create one.
 There are all sorts of benefits in it for them: they’ll get access to the entire library of Google products such as Google Sites, YouTube video uploads, a free Gmail account, and Google Calendar, to name a few.